-For the last few weeks I have been testing a facial hair removal/epilation/threading type tool called the Qstick. (it was gifted to me for review purposes).
-The tool is 8’’ long in the form of flexible, bendable metal spring coils with plastic handles on each end.
+For the last few weeks I have been testing a facial hair removal/epilation/threading type tool called the Qstick (i received complimentary for review).
+The Qstick is 8’’ long tool in the form of flexible, bendable metal spring coils with plastic handles on each end.
 The coils pull out facial hair in a tweezer-like fashion.
 You basically press it against your skin and then twist.
 Much easier than one would think.
 Trust me

 As one would expect with most types of hair removal, you will experience some discomfort, as you would with waxing or threading.

 In my experience with Qstick, the first time using was the most uncomfortable and lessened after each time thereafter.
 I did not experience any lasting irritation, or redness whatsoever after using this tool.